kadimisetty/stack-templates/README.md

 ## Structure:
 - `example-template.hsfiles` which should contain the templating instructions.
-- `template-info.yml` which should contain a concise decription of each template in this repository.
+- `template-info.yml` which should contain a concise description of each template in this repository.